LackOfWitness/west-us-credit-card-fraud/Credit_Card_Fraud_Analysis-Team3-/Analysis_README.md

 - **Time Series Line Plot:** Create a line plot showing the number of transactions over time.
 This can help identify trends, seasonality, or any sudden spikes in transaction volume.

+-- **Patterns:** Look for seasonal trends (by season), around holidays and post COVID trends.

 ### Task 4: Analyze Merchants and Categories with Higher Fraud Incidence (Joseph & Micah)

 - **Assigned to Person D:**
-  - Identify which merchants and categories have the highest rates of fraud by calculating fraud incidence for each.
+  - Identify which categories have the highest rates of fraud by calculating fraud incidence for each.

+  - Top 10 Merchant and show fraud amounts.

-  - **Bar Chart:** Create bar charts to display the fraud rate for each merchant and category.
-This can help highlight which merchants and categories have higher fraud rates.
+  - **Bar Chart:** Create bar charts to display the fraud rate for each category.
+This can help highlight which categories have highest fraud amounts.

+  - **Bar Chart:** Create bar charts to display the fraud rate for each state.
+This can help highlight which states have higher fraud amounts.

 ### Task 5: Analyze Relationship Between Transaction Amount and Fraud Likelihood (Sergei)